 3.4.f.
 Demo videos must be a MOV or MP4 file.

 3.5.
 Categories.
-The category selected for an Instagram effect must accurately represent the content of the effect.
-Spark AR may change the category if it feels the effect is better suited to another category.
+The categories selected for an Instagram effect must accurately represent the content of the effect.
+Spark AR may change the categories if it feels the effect is better suited to other categories.

 Content, including all effects, names, icons, demo videos and all other material uploaded or submitted to Spark AR, must follow the standards and policies below.